praneet1988/ELeFHAnt/README.md

 Please report bugs, issues and improvements using the issues section of the GitHub page.

 # Contribute to Code
-Please open pull request to contribute to existing code interms of improvements / new features / scrapping bugs.
+Please open a pull request to contribute to existing code in terms of improvements / new features / bug removal.